streamnative/examples/cloud/README.md

     }
     ```

-1. For the `audience` field, it is a combination of the `urn:sn:pulsar`, as well as the namespace amd name of the Pulsar instance.
-Here is an example of the `audience` field.
+- For the `audience` parameter, it is a combination of the `urn:sn:pulsar`, as well as the namespace amd name of the Pulsar instance.
+Here is an example of the `audience` parameter.

     ```text
     urn:sn:pulsar:test-pulsar-instance-namespace:test-pulsar-instance-name